brishy/quillPDF/README.md

 - Clean, Modern UI Using 'shadcn-ui'

 ## Optimizations:
+- Fix Pro Plan to work for users
 - Pro plan allows users to input more and bigger not only PDFS, but other types of files as well
 - Chatting with multiple PDFs at the same time